tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-ubuntu-packer.md

 # Deploying Ubuntu from Packer Machine Image

-This guide will walk you through how you create a minimalistic raw Ubuntu image using [Packer](https://www.packer.io/), an awesome tool to build automated machine images.
+This guide will walk you through how you create a minimalistic raw Ubuntu image using [Packer], an awesome tool to build automated machine images.

 Currently, Packer does not officially provide a way to make bare metal machine images.
 So, in this example, we will use `virtualbox-iso` builder to create a Virtual Machine Disk (VDMK) and then convert it to a raw image.